Maps, Maps and more Maps

 Driving Directions

 Take Bat Town Road south from the Crab Orchard exit from I-140, Exit 329.
 After about two miles turn left onto Owl Roost Road where it is signed to the Justin P Wilson State Park.
 Take Owl Roost Road and Black Mountain Road for three miles to the parking lot at the summit of the mountain.
-Drive carefully as it is a single-track road with passing places.
+Drive carefully as it is a single-track road with few passing places.

 CT Head of Sequatchie Trail